 100% Fair prices for artisans, 100% Profit for rural development

-All our carefully selected products are hand-made by artisans in India, many of whose craft is under threat.
+All our carefully selected products are hand-made by artisans, many of whose craft is under threat.
 100% of profits from the products’ sale go to Action Village India’s development projects and partners in rural India.
 All products are traceable to their origin.

 Most of our pieces are produced through our partner Ekta Parishad‘s Gandhian-based ‘Gram Swaraj’ or ‘village economy programme’, which ensures our weavers and producers a fair wage for their products.
 Ekta Parishad – translated as Unity Movement – is a people’s movement consisting of 11,000 community-based organisations, which is dedicated to building community-based governance, local self-reliance and responsible governmental action.